Have a dental emergency? Call now on: (08) 9398 3930

 Toothache: Rinse your mouth with warm salty water, then gently floss the area to remove any debris.
 Sometimes, the debris causes the pain, so flossing may be all that’s required.
 Take painkillers and if necessary, apply a cold compress to the outside area of the mouth.
-If pain persists, see your dentist.
+See our blog post on temporary home pain relief remedies, and if pain persists, see your dentist.

 Wisdom tooth pain: Wisdom teeth can cause problems either by becoming decayed or by pain caused by a condition known as perichoronitis.
 This occurs when there is not enough space in the jaw to accommodate the wisdom teeth, leaving the tooth only partially erupted.
 In this situation, a flap of gum will sit over the top where food can easily get trapped there, causing pain and inflammation.

 If you have pain around your wisdom teeth, apply an ice pack for 20 minutes only to the exterior area to reduce swelling.
 You can also take over-the-counter medication to relieve your pain, such as Ibuprofen or Paracetamol, but not Aspirin.
 Contact us as soon as you can so the dentist can see whether he or she can remove your wisdom tooth immediately or if ‘non-extraction’ treatment should be performed instead.

 Gum abscess and swelling: See your dentist immediately so they can inspect the area and prescribe appropriate medication, which may be antibiotics, pain relief medication or both.
 Your dentist will then provide a treatment plan for you.